Linutronix/TSN-Testbench/docs/_sources/debug.rst.txt

    # Start tracing
    trace-cmd start -e sched -e syscalls -e irq

-   # Set DebugStopTraceOnRtt to True and DebugStopTraceRttLimitNS to 2x cycle time in reference.yaml
+   # Set DebugStopTraceOnOutlier to True in reference.yaml or mirror.yaml configuration file
-   # configuration file

    # Start reference and mirror as usual

-   # The reference application will stop after a round-trip time greater than
+   # The reference application will stop after a round-trip time outlier is hit and will output an
+   # information message about it

-   # DebugStopTraceRttLimitNS is hit and will output an information message about it
+   # The mirror application will stop after a oneway time outlier is hit and will output an
+   # information message about it

    # Get the trace
    trace-cmd extract -a